Apply for a Loan

 In certain cases we may consider applicants producing regeneratively grown flowers or fiber, particularly if they are in some way supporting their local foodsheds through markets or cooperatives, but food producers and purveyors are prioritized if lending capacity is limited.

-Processing, refrigeration, storage, livestock shelters, buildings, fencing, tractors, irrigation, hoop houses/high tunnels, tractors, roller crimpers, etc.
+Including but not limited to processing, refrigeration, storage, livestock shelters, buildings, fencing, tractors, irrigation, hoop houses/high tunnels, tractors, roller crimpers, etc.

 Purchasing seeds, livestock, inventory; covering costs related to marketing or bookkeeping; paying for vehicle or farm insurance expenses; etc.

 Complementing grant funding from federal or state agencies by bridging the gap between grant approval and receipt of funds.
 Bridge loans are typically payable in full upon project completion.

 Enhancing or improving farm operations, deepening commitment to regenerative agriculture or conservation practices, or transitioning away from conventional practices.